Aurh1l/42-boot2root/writeup1.md

 [*] Exact match at offset 140
 ```

 Great, we know our offset.
-Now we are gonna do a `ret2libc` exploit.
+Now we are going to do a `ret2libc` exploit.
 We will overwrite the `eip` with the address of the
 function `system` in order to spawn a `/bin/sh`.

 1. Get system's function address